BlockGraph#

 int

-Get the edge by its endpoint positions.
-If there is no edge between the given positions, an exception will be raised.
+Get the pipe by its endpoint positions.
+If there is no pipe between the given positions, an exception will be raised.

 Parameters: